Derrick Henry Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 Derrick Henry Player Prop Bets for NFL Week 6 - Tennessee vs. Buffalo

-Derrick Henry will have several player prop bets available when he takes to the field on Monday at 8:15 PM ET live on ESPN.
+There will be player prop bets available for Derrick Henry before he suits up for NFL action on Monday at 8:15 PM ET live on ESPN.
 This Week 6 matchup sees Henry's Tennessee Titans (3-2) take the field against the Buffalo Bills (4-1) at Nissan Stadium in Nashville, Tennessee.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.